moov-io/iso8583/README.md

 ### Docker

-We publish a [public Docker image `moov/iso8583`](https://hub.docker.com/r/moov/iso8583/tags) on Docker Hub with iso8583 tagged release of Wire.
+We publish a [public Docker image `moov/iso8583`](https://hub.docker.com/r/moov/iso8583/tags) on Docker Hub with tagged release of the package.
 No configuration is required to serve on `:8080`.

 Start the Docker image:
 ```